alex-free/dusk-downgrade/readme.md

 2) Execute it in Terminal (this is a command line program).
 Drag the `dusk` command into your Terminal window and press enter.
 Or if you want, cd into the extracted release and:

-`./dusk`
+`./dusk <drag your ipsw file here>`

-Note that on Linux you must run `a999` with root privilages, i.e. `sudo ./dusk`.
+Note that on Linux you must run `dusk` with root privilages, i.e. `sudo ./dusk <drag your ipsw file here>`.
 On Mac you do not need to do this.

 3) Follow the prompts.